-Artists Experiment is an annual initiative in the Department of Education that brings together contemporary artists in dialogue with MoMA educators to conceptualize ideas for innovative and experimental public interactions.
+Artists Experiment is an initiative in the Department of Education that brings contemporary artists into dialogue with MoMA educators to develop innovative and experimental approaches to public engagement.

 The artists who participated in past years of Artists Experiment are:

 • Nina Katchadourian 2013–14

 • Paul Ramirez Jonas

 • Allison Smith

 • The Office for Creative Research 2012–13

 • Xaviera Simmons

 • Caroline Woolard